ratul1214/made-alamalsaud/project/project-plan-example.md

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. Which state of north america is most dangerous for bear attack?
+1. Which state and time of north america is most dangerous for bear attack?
+Does it related to the age?

 ## Description